kodecocodes/rwTODOs/README.md

 Please feel free to suggest your own ideas via pull request.

-This line is added on readme_improvement branch
+This line is added on readme_improvement branch and then edited again